grmarxer/Openstack/VCP_2.x_Build_Instructions/procedures/3-Configuring_Overcloud_with_CLI_tools.md

     The PXE boot can fail because the PXE client (Controller and Compute nodes) does not send the TCP SYN to start the TCP connection required to perform the `HTTP GET /inspector.ipxe HTTP/1.1\r\n`, full URL `http://192.168.255.1:8088/inspector.ipxe` from the PXE server (undercloud director).

-    If issue two occurs the PXE client should keep trying, after timing out, and eventually correct itself.

-    - The best way to know if this is working or not is to watch the IDRAC console for the node in question.
+    If this occurs the PXE client should keep trying, after timing out, and eventually correct itself.
+The best way to know if this is working or not is to watch the IDRAC console for the node in question.
 If it fails the PXE boot, the boot cycle will be short and it will either try to load the image from the hard disk or go into a restart state after timing out.

-    - If this issue occurs and either the process does not restart or you just don't want to wait for it to timeout, you can force the process to start again by issuing  the `openstack baremetal introspection start` command for the node in question.
+    If this issue occurs and either the process does not restart or you just don't want to wait for it to timeout, you can force the process to start again by issuing  the `openstack baremetal introspection start` command for the node in question.
 You do not need to do anything else other than issue the `openstack baremetal introspection start` command `(example for the controller node -- openstack baremetal introspection start 146bb426-2a52-4cba-b12b-b3f46749462b)` to restart the process.

     <br/>